Pathogenicity island

 Pathogenicity islands (PAIs), as termed in 1990, are a distinct class of genomic islands acquired by microorganisms through horizontal gene transfer.
 Pathogenicity islands are found in both animal and plant pathogens.
 Additionally, PAIs are found in both gram-positive and gram-negative bacteria.
 They are transferred through horizontal gene transfer events such as transfer by a plasmid, phage, or conjugative transposon.
-Therefore, PAIs contribute to microorganisms' ability to evolve.
+Although the general makeup of pathogenicity islands (PAIs) might vary throughout bacterial pathogen strains, all PAIs are known to have characteristics with all genomic islands, which includes virulence genes, functional mobility elements, and areas of homology to tRNA genes and direct repeats.
+Therefore, PAIs enables microorganisms to induce disease and also contribute to microorganisms' ability to evolve.
+The spread of antibiotic resistance and, more generally, the conversion of non-pathogenic strains in natural environments to strains that infect animal and plant hosts with disease are two examples of the evolutionary and ecological changes brought about by the transmission and acquisition of PAIs among bacterial species.
+However, It is impossible to overlook their impact on bacterial evolution, though, since if a PAI is acquired and is stably absorbed, it can irreversibly change the bacterial genome.

 One species of bacteria may have more than one PAI.
 For example, Salmonella has at least five.
 An analogous genomic structure in rhizobia is termed a symbiosis island.

 Properties

 Pathogenicity islands (PAIs) are gene clusters incorporated in the genome, chromosomally or extrachromosomally, of pathogenic organisms, but are usually absent from those nonpathogenic organisms of the same or closely related species.
 They may be located on a bacterial chromosome or may be transferred within a plasmid or can be found in bacteriophage genomes.
+Every genomic island has the following characteristics; a GC- content that differs from the surrounding DNA sequence, a connection with tRNA genes, the presence of repeats on both ends (flanking), and the capacity to recombine, which is usually shown by the presence of an integrase.
 The GC-content and codon usage of pathogenicity islands often differs from that of the rest of the genome, potentially aiding in their detection within a given DNA sequence, unless the donor and recipient of the PAI have similar GC-content.

-PAIs are discrete genetic units flanked by direct repeats, insertion sequences or tRNA genes, which act as sites for recombination into the DNA.
-Cryptic mobility genes may also be present, indicating the provenance as transduction.
-PAIs are flanked by direct repeats; the sequence of bases at two ends of the inserted sequence are the same.
-They carry functional genes, such as integrases, transposases, phagocytosis, or part of insertion sequences, to enable insertion into host DNA.
-PAIs are often associated with tRNA genes, which target sites for this integration event.
-They can be transferred as a single unit to new bacterial cells, thus conferring virulence to formerly benign strains.